Getting a Mortgage In The USA

 How to get a mortgage in the US

-Prior to the financial crash, most American mortgages were taken out over fixed terms of 25 – 30 years.
-In recent times, however, 5-year and 10-year fixed rate mortgages have become more common.
+Before the financial crash, most American mortgages were taken out over 25 – 30 years of fixed terms.
+However, 5-year and 10-year fixed-rate mortgages have become more common in recent times.

-This will be largely determined by your reason for buying.
+Your reason for buying will largely determine this.
 If you are looking for a mortgage for a holiday home in the US, you might consider California or Florida.
-If you’re buying an investment property in America, you may want to research up and coming areas to maximise your return.
+If you’re buying an investment property in America, you may want to research up-and-coming areas to maximise your return.

 We're so confident in our service, we guarantee it.